computproteomics/ProteoMaker/README.md

 - [X] Total number of peptides counting both modified and non-modified (fixed PTMs are not considered "modified")
 - [X] Number of proteins (total of all proteins, independently whether shared or uniquely identified)
 - [X] Proportion of unique modified and non-modified peptides
-- [X] TODO: Total number of unique stripped sequences
+- [X] Total number of unique stripped sequences
-- [X] Proportion of shared peptides (TODO: redundant?)
 - [X] Percentage missingness
 - [X] AUC of ROC curve for correct differentially regulated features
 - [X] TPR (found proportion of correct differentially regulated peptides, FDR < 0.05/0.01)